Skip to main content

 Map of eligible area

-Properties must be classed as unoccupied and substantially furnished at the time of application, unless the unoccupied space forms part of a larger unit (e.g., an empty storeroom above a shop).
-Eligible properties must also have independent access from the ground floor or see this created as part of the grant-funded works.
-Full details of the scheme and eligibility criteria can be found in the documents below.
+Properties had to be as unoccupied and substantially unfurnished at the time of application, unless the unoccupied space forms part of a larger unit (e.g., an empty storeroom above a shop).
+Eligible properties also had to have independent access from the ground floor or see this created as part of the grant-funded works.

-Typically, a grant funding will be offered at a rate of 80% of eligible costs, however, eacg application will be assessed on its own merits and significance, will all offers of grant assistance made at the discretion of Allerdale Borough Council.
+Typically, a grant funding was offered at a rate of 80% of eligible costs, however, each application was assessed on its own merits and significance.

 The maximum grant available for any eligible property is £75,000.